julianeon/julianeon/product_support.md

 To provide truly next level customer service, I believe the whole company has to be involved.

 Support receives the requests from the users and answer them, but Product also needs to be involved to prioritize the feature requests and user experience overall.
+It's also good for Support to talk to Sales, to know what the most important customers might not write in about but are thinking and saying in meetings.

 Whenever I notice patterns or repeated issues, I make sure to let Product team know.

-It's also good for Support to talk to Sales, to know what the most important customers might not write in about but are thinking and saying in meetings, especially if it's a feature multiple users are asking about.
+"Customer obsession is not just listening to customers...
+Customer obsession is also inventing on their behalf." - [Jeff Bezos](https://www.youtube.com/watch?v=uHvD0DVcKAw).

 With the right leadership, the company can make updates or changes that transform the user experience, that make the best things better and prevent the worst issues from repeating.